Ohio Gov. Mike DeWine tests positive ahead of Trump visit

 Mask-wearing also has been a point of contention at the Statehouse, where many Democratic lawmakers have donned masks while many Republican lawmakers have not.
 DeWine has often found himself at odds with members of his own party on the policy.

-The Ohio Democratic Party’s chairman, who has praised DeWine’s pandemic response while sharply criticizing Trump’s, said the news was saddening and that the governor’s fellow Ohioans support DeWine and his family at this time.
+The Ohio Democratic Party’s chair, who has praised DeWine’s pandemic response while sharply criticizing Trump’s, said the news was saddening and that the governor’s fellow Ohioans support DeWine and his family at this time.

 “We are saddened to hear of Gov. Mike DeWine’s test result.
-We know how hard he’s been working to keep Ohioans safe, and this is just one more reminder that this virus can impact everyone.
-As fellow Ohioans, we stand with and support our governor and his family at this time,” David Pepper said in a statement
+We know how hard he’s been working to keep Ohioans safe, and this is just one more reminder that this virus can impact everyone,” David Pepper said in a statement

 DeWine’s key health adviser during the pandemic, Dr. Amy Acton, left government this week.
 In the early months, she joined DeWine at daily briefings and was a popular figure.
-However, backlash against state restrictions helped lead to a protest at her home and her decision to step away from the public spotlight.
+However, backlash against state restrictions helped lead to a protest at her home and her decision to step away from the spotlight.

 Since early in the pandemic, DeWine has hosted his daily briefings from a private room above where the press corps gathers at the Ohio Statehouse, in an effort to avoid contact with others.
 He would appear on a television in front of the reporters, who could step up to a microphone and ask questions.

-DeWine held one of those briefings Tuesday but no other public events had been announced for this week besides his meeting with Trump on Thursday.
+DeWine held one of those briefings Tuesday but no other public events had been announced for this week besides his meeting with Trump.

-In at least two briefings, DeWine has shared with the public how the virus has taken the lives of several friends, urging them to think about their loved ones, especially grandparents, when leaving the house and not following social-distancing protocols.
-The first-term governor has 23 grandchildren.
+In at least two briefings, DeWine has shared how the virus has taken the lives of several friends, urging the public to think about their loved ones, especially grandparents, when leaving the house and not following social-distancing protocols.
+The governor has 23 grandchildren.

 Notably, DeWine and his wife Fran had avoided political rallies or meeting with members of the White House since the pandemic began.
-In June, the governor was scheduled to appear at General Motors facility in Lordstown but decided against it when Vice President Mike Pence announced he was going.
+In June, the governor was scheduled to appear at a former General Motors plant in Lordstown but decided against it when Vice President Mike Pence announced he was going.
+The facility is now occupied by Lordstown Motors, which plans to build electric pickup trucks there.

 “Quite candidly, throughout this pandemic, (first lady) Fran and I have avoided crowds,” DeWine said.
 “We have not gone out to be close with a lot of people.
 So we’re not going to do that.”

+Sewell reported from Cincinnati.
 Farnoush Amiri is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.

-Note: This story has been corrected to show the Lordstown plant is a former General Motors plant, not a current GM plant..